Mika Biereth: Early life

-Biereth was born in London.
+Biereth was born in London to a Danish-German father and a Bosnian Serb mother.
 He developed through Fulham's youth ranks.
 He finished the 2020–21 season as the top scorer in the Under-18 Premier League South, with 21 goals and 13 assists.

 Club career

 Arsenal

-Biereth joined Premier League side Arsenal and signed his first professional contract on 30 July 2021.
+Biereth joined Premier League side Arsenal after starting with Fulham, and signed his first professional contract on 30 July 2021.
 He scored three goals in a 6–1 away win over Chelsea Under-23s at Kingsmeadow in the Premier League 2 on 19 September 2021, sealing his first hat-trick for Arsenal Under-23s.
 In May 2022, following a string of impressive performances, Biereth was one of eight players to be nominated for the Premier League 2's Player of the Month Award for April, though it was eventually awarded to West Ham United's Sonny Perkins.

 Biereth appeared four times as an unused substitute for Arsenal's first team during the 2021–22 season: in the FA Cup third round match away to Nottingham Forest at City Ground on 9 January, in the two legs of the EFL Cup semi-finals against Liverpool at Anfield on 13 January and at Emirates Stadium on 20 January, and in the game of the 23rd round of Premier League at Emirates Stadium against Burnley on 23 January.